London Yoga Teacher Stewart Gilchrist on Teaching Yoga Philosophy

-The 8 Limbs of Yoga as described in the Yoga Sutras of Patanjali lay out a path that culminates in spiritual liberation.
-Asana, the practice of yoga postures, is where most modern yoga students find an entry, but it’s actually the third limb along the path.
+The 8 Limbs of Yoga, as described in the Yoga Sutras of Patanjali, lay out a path that culminates in spiritual liberation.
+Asana, the practice of yoga postures, is where most modern yoga students start their journey, but it’s actually the third limb along the path.
 Pranayama (breath control) and deepening levels of meditation make up limbs four through eight.

-The first two limbs are yama and niyama, a code of ethics for interacting with the world and with oneself.
+Backtracking to the first two limbs brings us to yama and niyama, a code of ethics for interacting with the world and with oneself.
 Since the Yoga Sutras were likely written between 100 and 500 C.E., the context from which they emerged is wildly different from the ones in which they are now being taught, leaving plenty of room for debate and interpretation.
 Enter Stewart Gilchrist.

 Stewart’s popular London yoga classes offer sweaty vinyasa with a healthy dose of philosophical discourse, so we were eager to get his take on how modern yoga students are connecting with the ancient eight-limbed path.
 It won’t surprise anyone who knows him that Stewart has questioned authority, upended tradition, and brought his own unique insights to the table.

 What is the role of the 8 limbs of yoga for a modern yoga student?

 Stewart Gilchrist: Whether a good thing or not, they have become pivotal and central to the teaching of modern yoga.
 A great majority of teachers and those running teacher trainings have given them a ubiquitous, central role in their teachings.
 They, therefore, have been established as the core of modern yoga teaching.

 How do you incorporate teaching the 8 limbs into your classes?